-Puerto Rico’s first school choice program was enacted in 2018 and launched during the 2019–20 school year.
-The program allows students who have been enrolled in either traditional public or charter schools for at least two years to use vouchers to attend the private or public school of their choice.
+This is Puerto Rico’s first school choice program.
+The Free School Selection Program allows students who have been enrolled in either traditional public or charter schools for at least two years to use vouchers to attend the private or public school of their choice.
 Gifted students may also use the program to take courses at local universities.
 Learn more about Puerto Rico’s school voucher program on this page, including student eligibility, funding, regulations and more.

 The maximum amount for private school vouchers is set at 70 percent of the island’s baseline per-pupil funding amount.
 Puerto Rico Department of Education has the ability to set specific funding amounts depending on a student’s status.
 No more than 3 percent of the program’s funding may be used for administrative purposes.

-The program’s total enrollment is capped at 1 percent of Puerto Rico’s total student population in 2019–20, which is about 3,000 students.
-The secretary of education has the discretion to lower the rate, though, and the secretary of education capped enrollment at 1,000 students for the first semester.
+The program’s total enrollment is capped at 1 percent of Puerto Rico’s total student population in 2020–21, which is about 3,000 students.
+The secretary of education has the discretion to lower the rate prior to a given school year, though.

 Rules and Regulations